Specializes in Hip Replacement, Knee Replacement, MAKO Robotic Technology and Knee Arthroscopy.

-Having been invited to lecture in 23 countries, Dr. Bono is a five-time recipient of the Golden Apple Award for teaching excellence.
-He has published three books, 13 book chapters, and 81 peer reviewed journal articles, and was included in Boston Magazine’s annual list of “Top Doctors” from 2010-2017.
+Having been invited to lecture in 23 countries, Dr. Bono is a five-time recipient of the Golden Apple Award for teaching excellence, and the Marion Ropes Award given by the Arthritis Foundation.
+He has published four books, 13 book chapters, and over 100 peer reviewed journal articles, and has been included in Boston Magazine’s annual list of “Top Doctors” from 2010-2020.

 Dr. Bono is a Clinical Professor of Orthopedic Surgery at Tufts University and a member of the Quality and Patient Safety Division of the Massachusetts Board of Registration of Medicine.
 He joined New England Baptist Hospital in 1994 after completing a Hip and Knee Fellowship at the Hospital for Special Surgery, and was selected to be an American Orthopaedic Association North American Traveling Fellow in 1995.
 He earned his M.D. from Albany Medical College in Albany, NY in 1987.